hasankurban/MK-personal/content/publications/_index.md

 ##  **Journal Articles**

+*44.*   İ. Muz and M. Kurban, Electronic structures and bonding of graphdiyne and its BN analogues: transition from quasi-planar to planar sheets, Journal of Alloys and Compounds, under review, (2020).

 *43.* İ. Muz and **M.Kurban**, The electronic structure, transport and structural properties of nitrogen-decorated  two-dimensional graphdiyne nanosheets, Journal of Alloys and Compounds, under review, (2020).